COSCS340/news/README.md

 * Assignments - 25%: Each assignment will involve writing (or modifying a template of) a small Python program or a documentation of an open source contribution.

-* Project - 50%: one original project done alone or in a group of 2 or 3 students.
+* Project - 50%: one original project a group of 4
+   students.
 The project will explore one or more of the themes covered in the course that students find particularly compelling.
 The group needs to submit a project proposal (2 pages IEEE format).
 The proposal